 The real advantage comes from building systems that make staying the obvious best choice.

-While there are dozens (maybe hundreds) of reasons great technicians leave, you can drastically increase the likelihood they’ll stay longterm by implementing a small number of best practices proven to increase employee satisfaction.
+While there are dozens (and maybe hundreds) of reasons great technicians leave, you can drastically increase the likelihood they’ll stay longterm by implementing a few best practices proven to increase employee satisfaction.

 In most cases, turnover isn’t terminal.
 It’s mostly a signal that you need to change something.
 And if you’re paying attention, it’s a problem you can fix before it costs you your best people.